thex3family/thex3family-website/public/content/unlock-your-potential/docs/pain/index.md

 - **Cultural Immersion:** Experiencing different ways of living and thinking.
 - **Physical Endeavors:** Engaging in activities that push physical limits.

-In all of these situations, we realize that we we need to approach the challenge ahead of us with a different approach, and what used to work doesn't work as well anymore.
+In all of these situations, we realize that we need to approach the challenge ahead of us with a different approach, and what used to work doesn't work as well anymore.
 Without this kind of pain, we may not be as motivated or incentivized to change our perspective on life, because its already working.

 Those who feel pain have the choice to change their perspective or go back to something that they know works well.

-For example, if you are travelling to another country and you can't seem to comprehend how people can live in a different way that you do (perhaps their washroom habits are different), you have the choice to adapt and do as they do, or jump on a plane ride home ASAP.
+*For example, if you are travelling to another country and you can't seem to comprehend how people can live in a different way that you do (perhaps their washroom habits are different), you have the choice to adapt and do as they do, or jump on a plane ride home ASAP.*

 ## Additional Applications